 Board of Directors

-Sixteen elected and appointed Board of Directors represent all segments of the agency community.
-The Board members and officers each serve two-year terms.
+Sixteen elected and appointed members of the Board of Directors represent all segments of the agency community.
+The board members and officers each serve two-year terms.
 There are no term limits.
 Professional staff conducts day-to-day activity.

 ATA COMMITTEES 2018-2019